hrenod/udpserver/README.md

 The server parses the received messages and prints the timestamp and the message body in JSON to the stdout.

+Written in python3.5.
+Refer to [requirements.txt](requirements.txt) for dependencies versions.

 Messages are parsed with `pygrok`.
 Patterns are defined in [patterns](app/patterns/) directory.
-Refer to [requirements.txt](requirements.txt) for dependencies versions.

 Use environments variables `UDP_IP` and `UDP_PORT` to configure the server.